junxit/us-congress-bills-115/metadata.md

 - 2018-07-03 — Placed on the Union Calendar, Calendar No. 623.
 - 2018-07-03 — Reported (Amended) by the Committee on Financial Services.
 H. Rept.
 115-804, Part I.
 - 2018-07-03 — Reported (Amended) by the Committee on Financial Services.
 H. Rept.
 115-804, Part I.
+- 2018-07-10 — Considered under suspension of the rules. (consideration: CR H6007-6010)
+- 2018-07-10 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4537.
+- 2018-07-10 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-07-10 — Mr. Huizenga moved to suspend the rules and pass the bill, as amended.
+- 2018-07-10 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H6007-6008)
+- 2018-07-10 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H6007-6008)